 Henri Brandman, who represents Thurlbeck, didn’t immediately respond to a message seeking comment.
 Edmondson didn’t immediately return a call.

 The group, aside from Mulcaire, was charged with conspiring to intercept communications “without lawful authority,” the CPS said.
 They also each face separate claims related to specific victims, including politicians and family members of celebrities.

 The phone-hacking probe, known as Operation Weeting, runs parallel to investigations of computer hacking and bribery by reporters and editors at the News of the World and another News Corp.
-(NWSA) tabloid, the Sun, Britain’s best-selling daily title, where the bribery arrests have focused.
+(NWSA:US) tabloid, the Sun, Britain’s best-selling daily title, where the bribery arrests have focused.

 Two previous police probes failed to uncover the extent of hacking.